-Very limited capacity for other larger-scale regionally significant infrastructure - x.
-Renewable energy generation some and scape capacity for small-scale wind or solar generation located where topography ensures it is not highly visible from public places.
+- structures are designed and located to limit their visual prominence, including associated earthworks.
+Very limited capacity for other larger-scale regionally significant infrastructure. - x.
+Renewable energy generation some landscape capacity for small-scale wind or solar generation located where topography ensures it is not highly visible from public places.
 Very limited landscape capacity for larger-scale commercial renewable energy generation. - xi.
-Preduction fForestry very limited landscape capacity for scattered small woodlots of up to 2 hectares in area. - xii.
-Rural living very limited and scape capacity to absorb additional rural living without cumulative adverse effects on associative and perceptual values.
+Forestry very limited landscape capacity for scattered small woodlots of up to 2 hectares in area. - xii.
+Rural living very limited landscape capacity to absorb additional rural living without cumulative adverse effects on associative and perceptual values.
 The rural character of the PA is vulnerable to fragmentation and 'domestication' through rural living development.
-Any additional rural living should be set well back from roads and public tracks; co-located with existing development; located to optimise the screening and/or filtering benefit of natural landscape elements; designed to be of a modest scale; have a 'low-key' rural character; integrate landscape restoration and enhancement (where appropriate); enhance public access (where appropriate); and should maintain the impression of expansive rural views from public vantage points. - xiii.
-Rural Industrial Activity very limited landscape capacity for rural industry that is: co-located with existing rural industry development; avoids the impression of development sprawl; protects ONF/L values; maintains the quality of views and aesthetic values; and complements the existing character of Luggate.
+Any additional rural living should be set well back from roads and public tracks; co-located with existing development; located to optimise the screening and/or filtering benefit of natural landscape elements; designed to be of a modest scale; have a low-key rural character; integrate landscape restoration and enhancement (where appropriate); enhance public access (where appropriate); and should maintain the impression of expansive rural views from public vantage points. - xiii.
+Rural Industrial Activity extremely limited landscape capacity for rural industry that is: co-located with existing rural industry development and includes appropriately scaled buildings; avoids the impression of development sprawl; maintains / enhances identified landscape values; maintains the quality of views and aesthetic values; and complements the existing character of Luggate.